When travelling overseas, it is important you remain vigilant, know what to do in a critical incident and look after your safety and wellbeing.

 - The International Office at your host university.
 Keep their contact details handy

-- The UNSW Study Abroad and Exchange Office for Exchange Programs:
+- The UNSW Exchange team for Exchange Programs

 - Your UNSW Faculty for Faculty short programs